wakeflow/how-we-do/docs/wakeflow_gpt_docs.md

    git clone https://github.com/wakeflow/node-template.git
     ```

-Refer to the README file to learn how to utilize the template for crafting your custom functions.
+Refer to the README file to learn how to utilize the template for your custom functions.

 ---